opentensor/old-docs/src/wallet.md

-# Create a Wallet
+# The Wallet

-Your Bittensor wallet is your tool to interact with the Bittensor network.
-It helps  hold your Tao and to interface with the different APIs run by application running on top of Bittensor.
+The Bittensor wallet is a crucial tool for interacting with the network: it can be used to hold TAO and to interface with applications connected to the network.

-Wallets on Bittensor consist of a coldkey and a hotkey.
-A Coldkey can contain many Hotkeys, whereas a Hotkey can only belong to one Coldkey.
-A Coldkey is meant to store funds securely and thus cannot be used to sign the extrinsic operations needed to participate in validation.
-Hotkeys, on the other hand, are meant to sign extrinsic operations like registration, staking, unstaking, and delegation.
+Each wallet consists of a coldkey and hotkey.
+A coldkey may contain many hotkeys, while each hotkey can only belong to a single coldkey.
+Coldkeys store funds securely, while hotkeys are used for all extrinsic operations such as registration, staking, unstaking and delegation.

 # Using BTCLI

-Let’s create a wallet — or Coldkey — with one Hotkey associated with it.

-1. First, create a new coldkey by pasting the following command to your terminal and following the steps.
+1. To create a coldkey, paste the following command into your terminal:

 ```bash
 btcli new_coldkey